 If the charity has registered, the Registry makes available the following public information: a copy of its articles of incorporation or trust instrument, copies of annual information returns (IRS Form 990 or 990-EZ for public charities and Form 990-PF for private foundations) filed by the charity, and Form RRF-1.
 These documents may contain valuable information about the charitable organization and its programs.

 Certainly.
 Federal law now requires a charity to send you a copy of its IRS Form 990 for a reasonable charge.
-If the form is not available using the Registry Verification Search tool, this is the fastest way to obtain the information.
+If the form is not available using the Registry Search Tool, this is the fastest way to obtain the information.

 Various government agencies take actions that affect the status and operations of charitable organizations.
 The IRS and the California Franchise Tax Board initially determine whether an organization qualifies for exemption from federal and state income tax.
 At any time during the operating life of a charity, the IRS or the Franchise Tax Board may audit the organization to determine its liability for taxes, penalties, or revocation of tax-exempt status.